Last revised on October 26, 2022.

-I also wonder how much that helicopter ride ended up costing and if the guide got a 10% commission from the helicopter company he picked for the flight.
+I also wonder how much that helicopter ride cost and if the guide got a 10% commission from the helicopter company he picked for the flight.
 (There are three or four companies to choose from.)

 The helicopter would arrive the next morning after we left Ghuma Thanti.
 We heard it from the hills above as it made its approach to the landing spot near where our tents had been.